 This report will be distributed to employees and students via KBOCC issued email by October 1 of each year.
-Records of distribution dates will be maintained by the Student Services office.
+Records of distribution dates will be maintained by the Cultural Wellness Director.
 The report will also be posted on the KBOCC website, at the Niiwin Akeaa Center, KBOCC Library, and Student Lounge at the Wabanung Building.